kyprifog/ballista/docs/user-guide/src/standalone.md

-## Creating a Ballista cluster using etcd
+## Deploying a Ballista standalone cluster using etcd

 *NOTE:* Ballista 0.4.0 is still under development and this page is out of date.